WHEN and WHERE TO PLAY INDOORS:

 YMCA: membership required – currently no day passes are allowed.

 There is now open Pickleball at both Y locations.
-Mask wearing is required during play.
+Masks are no longer required if vaccinated!

 Houser YMCA - Onalaska: Open Play

 Thursday: 8-11 am Open Pickleball